pivotal/docs-tap/scst-scan/install-carbonblack-integration.hbs.md

     kubectl apply -n $DEV_NAMESPACE -f <SCAN-POLICY-YAML>
     ```

->**Note:** The Carbon Black Scanner integration is only available for an image scan, not a source scan.
+>**Note** The Carbon Black Scanner integration is only available for an image scan, not a source scan.

 After all prerequisites are completed, follow the steps in [Install another scanner for Supply Chain Security Tools - Scan](install-scanners.hbs.md) to install the Carbon Black Scanner.